 This afternoon, during our (increasingly longer) break, I passed Paul Miller, Sylvere and Victor chatting.
 I overhear Paul discussing his new theories of hybridities, including Swahili hip hop.
-Opposite this conversation, a shepherd clambered up and through his field to rescue a baby lamb, bleating desperately, caught in a fence.
-As the shepherd climbed, the whole flock followed.
-I’m struck by the reflection, literal and metaphorical.
+Opposite this conversation, a shepherd clambered up and through his field to rescue a baby

 We are like these sheep, dutifully tracking our leaders through this craggy intellectual territory; and yet we are entirely different, detached from the material, the concrete, wandering through our minds, our language, our constructions.
 Doing in-depth intellectual work in the midst of this bucolic setting delights me — inevitably, at the moments of the deepest theoretical quagmires, the sheep bleat.
 Loudly.
 Or go charging down the hill (I can see them through the open classroom door).
 Particularly in relief against Baudrillard’s world of simulations/simulacrums, complete with discussion of the Lascaux caves, this intrusion, this insistence of “nature” itself offers challenges and complications to theory.